Speaking from Zone 6 in Ohio, USA

 But I am so ready for them!
 They have been sighted in most states south of me ( Ohio).
 And I saw a sighting listed for Tennessee, South Carolina , West Virginia, etc according to tracking sites I found on the internet.
 It is interesting to track them and be ready……because they will be hungry.
 The hummingbirds are coming back!

-Here is the tracking site I have used: http://www.learner.org/jnorth/maps/Maps.html
+Here is the tracking site I have used https://www.hummingbirdcentral.com/hummingbird-migration-spring-2023-map.htm

-This site tracks a lot of different things, so be sure to pop down to the hummingbird panel.
+This site tracks a lot of different areas of the hummingbird migration.
 I am really anxious to explore this tracking site.
 If you like, enter your sightings and help others track the migration.

 I have pulled out all of my feeders and re-washed them just in case they have collected any dust.
 It is important to keep a clean feeder to prevent any harm to the hummingbirds.
 I have some moats purchased to keep the ants out of the feeders, but I will explore a way to make them myself this year.
 I also like to have some long hooks and chains for hanging.